Sunday, August 16, 2026

 Xyooj Mim & Xyooj Kaub

-This Hmong folktale is called, Xyooj Mim & Xyooj Kaub.
-It is very similar to the story, Ntsuag thiab Niam Nkauj Zuag Paj.
-The difference is in the opening's details.
+This Hmong folktale is called Xyooj Mim & Xyooj Kaub.
+It is very similar to the story Ntsuag thiab Niam Nkauj Zuag Paj, though the two stories differ in the details of their openings.

 Friday, February 21, 2014